NREL/OpenStudio-user-documentation/docs/reference/openstudio_results_measure.md

 *Above: Site and Source Summary section.*

 ## Schedule Overview
 This section provides a small chart for each schedule used in the model.
-This looks very much like what you can see in the Schedule Tab of the OpenStudio application except that all of the possible day profiles for a schedule are overlaid on each other.
+All of the possible day profiles for a schedule are overlaid on each other.
 Rules are listed by their priority with a description for the days of teh week and dates of the year they are applicable.
 The colors for the default profile adn rules match what is used in the application.
 You can expand the table for this section to see the use count for each schedule.

 ![Schedule Overview charts](img/openstudio_results/schedule_overview.png)

 *Above: Schedule Overview charts.*

 ## Measure Arguments
-If you are running this report in OpenStudio 8.1 or later all sections are automatically shown.
-If you add it to the workflow then user arguments will become visible.
 For this measure there is a check box for each section to determine if you want to generate that section or not.
 You could use this to create a streamline report with only the sections are are interested visible.
-If you disable sections that request time-series data, then those output variables wont' be requested, resulting in a smaller SQL file.
-Since most sections in this report only request tabular data, it won't affect much, but for other future reports this coudl be more useful.
+If you disable sections that request time-series data, then those output variables won't be requested, resulting in a smaller SQL file.
+Since most sections in this report only request tabular data, it won't affect much, but for other future reports this could be more useful.
 The Zone Conditions section requests hourly zone temperature and humidity values and the HVAC Load Profiles section requests monthly outdoor air dry bulb temperatures.

 ![View of Arguments in OpenStudio Results measure](img/openstudio_results/measure_args.png)